DCHOSENWORLD/SkillHarvest-Project/README.md

        - Product Name: The name of the product sold.
        - Quantity Sold: The number of units sold in each transaction.
        - Sales Amount: The total revenue generated from each sale.
-       - Structure: The data is organized in tabular format, with columns representing different attributes.
-Each row corresponds to a specific sale transaction.

 2. Additional Data Sources:
    - File Name: `additional_data_sources.csv`
    - Description: This file includes supplementary data that enhances the analysis, such as:
-     - Market Demographics:
-       - Region: Geographic regions of Nigeria (e.g., North, South, East, West).
+     - Market Demographics,Geographic regions of Nigeria (e.g., North, South, East, West).

 3. Publicly Available Data:
    - Nigerian Bureau of Statistics: Data on national economic indicators, population demographics, and other relevant statistics can be accessed [here](https://www.nigerianstat.gov.ng).